shiftan/simple_sagemaker/README.md

 # Simple Sagemaker
 A **simpler** and **cheaper** way to distribute python (training) code on machines of your choice in the (AWS) cloud.

 **Note: this (initial) work is still in progress.
-Only [PyTorch](https://sagemaker.readthedocs.io/en/stable/frameworks/pytorch/index.html) and [Tensorflow](https://sagemaker.readthedocs.io/en/stable/frameworks/tensorflow/index.html) frameworks are currently supported (these images can be used to distribute and python code).**
+Only [PyTorch](https://sagemaker.readthedocs.io/en/stable/frameworks/pytorch/index.html) and [Tensorflow](https://sagemaker.readthedocs.io/en/stable/frameworks/tensorflow/index.html) frameworks are currently supported (but these images can be used to distribute any python code, if no special additional needs are set).**

 ## Requirements